Hector Calma: San Miguel

 From 1987 to 1989, San Miguel would win 6 of 7 PBA conference championships, including the coveted Grand Slam in 1989.
 Calma was not known for his scoring, but his skills as a playmaker sparked the SMB offense during those storied years.
 He was also voted 3X Finals MVP on their Grand Slam success.
 In a team that featured explosive scorers such as Samboy Lim, Ricardo Brown, and Ramon Fernandez, Calma's playmaking skills was highly regarded.
 As a result, Calma was named three times to the PBA Mythical First Team, in 1987, 1988, and 1989.
 During those 3 years, Calma posted average of 10.6 points (on 50.3% shooting) and 5.3 assists per game.
 Yet as the 1990 official PBA Annual noted, "Numbers just can't ? [sic]determine this little guy's true worth - he just creates so many offensive situations which most often draw the line between victory and defeat."

 After the FIBA allowed in 1989 the participation of professional basketball players in international competitions, Calma was recruited twice to rejoin the Philippine National Team.
 Calma played in the 1990 and 1994 teams that participated in the Asian Games, the 1990 team capturing the silver medal.

 Retirement

 Calma's career faded in the 1990s with the emergence of younger point guards such as Ronnie Magsanoc and Johnny Abarrientos.
 Adding to this were the injuries he sustained both from his collegiate and professional years.
 Alongside teammate Ramon Fernandez, he decided to leave basketball as both players announced their retirement before the start of the 1995 season of the PBA.

+Managerial career

-After his retirement, Calma became involved in the front office of the Coca-Cola Tigers and the San Miguel Beermen.
+After his retirement, Calma became involved in the front office of the Coca-Cola Tigers from 2002 to 2006, and the San Miguel Beermen.
 He served as the team manager of the Beermen until the end of 2013.